Relax and Merge: A Simple Yet Effective Framework for Solving Fair $k$-Means and $k$-sparse Wasserstein Barycenter Problems: Experiments

 \section{Experiments}

 In this section, we perform the empirical evaluation on our algorithms.
 Our experiments are conducted on a server equipped with Intel(R) Xeon(R) Gold 6154 CPU @ 3.00GHz CPU and 512GB memory.
 We implement our algorithms in C++ and python (with linear programming solver gurobi~\citep{gurobi}).
 We use the following datasets which are commonly used in previous works: \textbf{Bank}~\citep{moro2014data}(4522 points with 5 groups), \textbf{Adult}~\citep{misc_adult_2} (32561 points with 7 groups), \textbf{Census}~\citep{zhou2002hybrid}(50000 points with 10 groups), \textbf{creditcard}~\citep{yeh2009comparisons} (30000 points with 8 groups), \textbf{Biodeg}~\citep{mansouri2013quantitative} (1055 points with 2 groups), \textbf{Breastcancer}~\citep{misc_breast_cancer_wisconsin_(diagnostic)_17} (570 points with 2 groups), \textbf{Moons}~\citep{moons} (200 points with 2 groups), \textbf{Hypercube}(200 points with 2 groups), \textbf{Cluto}~\citep{karypis1999chameleon} (800 points with 8 groups), and \textbf{Complex} (800 points with 8 groups).
 The last four datasets consist of disjoint and equal sized groups, so we can perform strictly fair $k$-means algorithms on them.
 We place the detailed information of these datasets in Appendix~\ref{sup-exp}.
 Regarding the selection of $\alpha$ and $\beta$, we set $\alpha_i = \beta_i = \frac{|P^{(i)}|}{|P|}$ and we also discuss more choices for $\alpha$ and $\beta$, and provide more experimental results, including the part of $k$-sparse Wasserstein Barycenter, in the Section~\ref{sup-exp} of the appendix.
+We use $k$-means++~\citep{ostrovsky2013effectiveness} as the $k$-means solver in our Algorithm~\ref{alg-fair}.

 \textbf{Results on $(\alpha,\beta)$-Fair $k$-means.} We compared the cost of $(\alpha,\beta)$-fair $k$-means of our Algorithm~\ref{alg-fair} and baselines.
 We choose the algorithm proposed by \citet{bera2019fair} (denoted by NIPS19) and \citet{bohm2021algorithms} (denoted by ORL21) as the baselines.
 The construction of an $\epsilon$-approximate centroid set is a theoretical algorithm that can be replaced by some efficient methods in practice.
 In our experiments, we adopted the alternative implementation of \citet{kanungo2002local}, which combines the kd-tree~\citep{friedman1977algorithm} and a sampling technique.
 Figure~\ref{fig:fractional_cost} shows that our algorithm gives the lowest cost of $(\alpha, \beta)$-fair $k$-means, indicating that Algorithm~\ref{alg-fair} can find better center locations. {This improvement is possible due to that our method considers the fairness information of groups when choosing the locations of centers.